Profonanpe News

 A model of sustainability and participation

-The project formulation and validation process were developed in a participatory manner between August 2023 and December 2024, with the involvement of the various landscape stakeholders, considering gender, intercultural and intergenerational approaches.
+The project formulation and validation process was developed in a participatory manner between August 2023 and December 2024, with the involvement of the various landscape stakeholders, considering gender, intercultural and intergenerational approaches.
 The project also has an Environmental and Social Management Framework, a Gender Plan, a Safety Protocol, and a Stakeholder Involvement Plan.

 You may be interesed